dassarthak18/ArtixOpenRC-Hyprland/README.md

 ![neofetch](screenshots/IMG_8387.jpeg)

+As you can see, the system is taking up only 158MiB of RAM.
 And now I can gleefully say: I use Artix, btw.